Tools for HANA SQL Data Warehousing

 3.2 CI/ CT/ CD

-Continuous Integration, Continuous Testing and Continuous Delivery (CI/CT/CD) are among the core processes of the DevOps philosophy, which merge seamlessly into one another.
-In the DevOps cosmos, there are a number of tools for these processes that support a higher degree of automation in the development of software or, in our case, a data warehouse.
-These usually interact strongly with the aforementioned Git repository.
-The availability of Git in conjunction with the universal SQL standard of the SAP HANA platform means that there are basically no restrictions with regard to the selection of specific tools.
-In our projects, we have had good experiences with common tools such as Jenkins or Bamboo when setting up an automated deployment pipeline.
+Continuous Integration, Continuous Testing, and Continuous Delivery (CI/CT/CD) are core processes of the DevOps philosophy that seamlessly transition into one another.
+Within the DevOps ecosystem, there are numerous tools supporting these processes on the path to a higher degree of automation in software development, or in our case, a data warehouse.
+These tools typically interact extensively with the aforementioned Git repository.
+The availability of Git, combined with the universal SQL standard of the SAP HANA platform, ensures that there are fundamentally no restrictions regarding the selection of specific tools.
+In our projects, we have gained positive experience with common tools like Jenkins or Bamboo when establishing automated deployment pipelines.

-Another category that provides tools for the successful practice of DevOps is issue tracking.
-Corresponding tools are used to track problems in the software development lifecycle.
-An issue or problem can be anything of relevance, such as bugs, errors or even specific functionalities and features that are not yet fully developed.
-Issue tracking tools can be used to record, evaluate and assign these problems to people.
-In some cases, this can even be done automatically in conjunction with the CI/CT/CD tools.
-In DevOps, this work is very important under the heading of continuous feedback.
-Feedback from users in particular must be incorporated into the development lifecycle time and again and processed properly.
-Here, too, there are a number of tools that come into question.
-And here, too, there is basically no restriction.
+Another category that provides tools for the successful practice of DevOps is Issue Tracking.
+These tools are used for problem tracking throughout the software development lifecycle.
+An issue or problem can encompass anything relevant, such as bugs, errors, or even specific functionalities and features that are not yet fully mature.
+Issue Tracking tools allow these problems to be recorded, evaluated, and assigned to individuals.
+In some cases, this can even be automated in conjunction with CI/CT/CD tools.
+In DevOps, this work holds significant importance under the keyword Continuous Feedback.
+Specifically, user feedback must be continuously integrated into the development lifecycle and thoroughly processed.
+Here, too, a range of suitable tools is available, and again, there are fundamentally no restrictions.

 4 Conclusion

-In this blog, we have provided you with an overview of the main SAP HANA SQL Data Warehousing tools.
-In addition to some native tools of the SAP HANA platform, a selection of other third-party tools is available to you.
-The list of helpers and automation promises is particularly long when it comes to supporting DevOps processes and is initially confusing, especially for users who have not yet had much contact with DevOps and agile software development methods due to their previous work in the data warehouse environment.
-You will therefore soon find more information blogs on this topic on our website.
-If you have any questions in the meantime, please feel free to contact us.
+In this blog, we have provided an overview of the essential tools for SAP HANA SQL Data Warehousing.
+In addition to several native SAP HANA platform tools, a selection of third-party tools is also available.
+Particularly for supporting DevOps processes, the array of assisting tools and automation promises is extensive and can initially be confusing, especially for users who, due to their previous work in data warehousing, have had limited exposure to DevOps and agile software development methodologies.
+Consequently, you will soon find additional informational blogs on this topic on our website.
+Should you have any questions in the interim, please do not hesitate to contact us.

 Author: Martin Peitz